 These are oral presentations by freshman students who have completed research-based projects in any 1000-level course, or freshman research program.
 FYRE encourages and celebrates freshman students' inquiry-based learning and research.

-- All students with 45 credit hours or below who have completed research at the freshman level
+All students presenting research completed at the freshman level

 This is a celebration of multiple creative activities.
 Students present their work and share the experiences of the creative process, and the thematic and theoretical basis of their work.
 Creatopia activities include:

 - Creative writing, script-writing, the spoken word poetry

 - Graphic design

 - Cartooning and graphic novels